 Should a member’s actual losses exceed actuarial projections, a provision for assessment is built in to help ensure adequate funding and creates incentive for members to focus on loss prevention and claims management.

-Reinsurance protects the captive against catastrophic losses exceeding the captive retention (e.g., $500,001-1 million), and aggregate excess coverage provides additional protection.
+Reinsurance protects the captive against catastrophic losses exceeding the captive retention (e.g., $500,001 to $1 million), and aggregate excess coverage provides additional protection.
 Basket coverage (occurrences involving multiple lines of coverage) and clash coverage (two or more insureds suffer a loss from the same occurrence) are also typically provided.

 Members earn investment income on their unused loss funds.
 The A/B Fund formula fulfills the major captive objectives of providing sufficient funding and protection for the captive and cost control for the member.